4th Princess Louise Dragoon Guards: Second World War

 On a humorous note, members of the unit were once urged by General Guy Simonds (GOC 1st Canadian Infantry Division) to beat a U.S. Army unit into the Sicilian village of Enna and thus take credit for its capture.
 A mixed bag of NCOs and troopers mounted their armoured cars and headed for the town only to be halted by a demolished culvert.
 Not to be denied, the soldiers commandeered a mule and continued the race, arriving in the village just as troops from 1st Infantry Division did so.
-Though the weary Canadians were only too happy to clamber aboard one of the latter unit's jeeps and ride the rest of the way into town, the regimental history of the 4th Princess Louise Dragoon Guards maintains that Corporal Jackson was first to dismount in Enna's piazza rendering the Canadian Army as the rightful liberators of the town.
+Though the weary Canadians were only too happy to clamber aboard one of the latter unit's jeeps and ride the rest of the way into town, the regimental history of the 4th Princess Louise Dragoon Guards maintains that Corporal Jackson was first to dismount in Enna's piazza thus earning the right to claim Enna's capture.

 The regiment was returned to its reconnaissance role and Armoured Corps status on 15 March 1945 and finished the war in Rotterdam, the Netherlands, after being transferred to the theatre as part of Operation Goldflake.
-Fighting in a number of engagements with the heavily armoured German divisions as they fled, a role the unit had performed with some distinction in Italy.
+4th PLDG fought in a number of costly engagements with the desperate Germans prior to their surrender and played an active role in disarming and incarcerating them following the cessation of hostilities.

-Battlefield casualties, all ranks, during April 1943–January 1945 were 867, of those 187 being fatalities.
-While in North West Europe, the 4th PLDG suffered two fatalities (non battle related) and four wounded.
-The first battle casualty in the unit was Sergeant William Granville Letcher on April 2, 1943, while in North Africa attached to the British 46th Reconnaissance Regiment.